 Where Are the Pressure Points for Fibromyalgia?

-- Knees: It's no surprise that our joints are affected by fibromyalgia, inflammation is enemy number one with this condition.
-My knees are where I (and many others) experience the most frequent pain; they feel like they're literally on fire at all times.
-The trigger point test says they should be “tender to touch" but for me, that's a gross understatement.
+It's no surprise that our joints are affected by fibromyalgia, as inflammation is enemy number one with this condition.
+My knees are where I (and many others) experience the most frequent pain; they feel like they are literally on fire at all times.
+The trigger point test says they should be “tender to touch" but for me, that is a gross understatement.

-- Lower back and buttocks: These two points are extremely painful and sensitive, even to water lightly spraying from the shower.
-To survive the day, I rely on a super cushy office chair with a back support cushion.
+These two points are extremely painful and sensitive, even from a gentle spraying in the shower.
+To survive the day, I rely on a comfy office chair with a back support cushion.

-- Upper back: You'll find these points where your shoulder blades connect to your muscles and tendons.
-I'm cautious to keep weight off of this area: no jewelry, cotton clothing only, and lightweight coats even in the winter.
+You'll find these points where your shoulder blades connect to your muscles and tendons.
+I'm cautious to keep weight off of this area: no jewelry, cotton clothing only and lightweight coats, even in the winter.

-- Front and back of the neck: The latter is my most painful trigger point.
-Though I usually steer clear of massages (because I'm too sensitive), my husband often has to use all of his strength to release the pressure here, daily.
+The latter is my most painful trigger point.
+Though I usually steer clear of massages (because I am too sensitive), my husband often has to use all of his strength to release the pressure here, daily.

-- Elbows: Again, where you find joint and muscle tendons meeting, you may experience swelling and severe pain.
-Sporadically, when going to reach for something, say, to pet my dog, JZ, goodbye, my arm will lock up without warning.
-Chalk up one more hurdle to hop when I'm finally heading out the door.
+Again, where you find joint and muscle tendons meeting, you may experience swelling and severe pain.
+Sporadically, when going to reach for something, say, to pet my dog JZ goodbye, my arm will lock up without warning.
+Chalk up one more hurdle to hop when I am finally heading out the door.

-It's true that these 18 points are the same for all of us, but that's where the shared experience ends.
+It's true that these seven points are the same for all of us, but that is where the shared experience ends.
 Every fibro warrior suffers a different fate.
 Some cases are mild and easy to manage, while others turn everything in your life upside down.

-Over the years, I've recognized elements and conditions that cause my trigger points to become even more sensitive.
+Over the years, I have recognized elements and conditions that cause my trigger points to become even more sensitive.
 Avoid getting blindsided by learning some common triggers and helpful tips.

 What Triggers Fibromyalgia Flares?

 - Sugar: I'm in a constant battle with my sweet tooth.
-When I'm in pain, sugar gives me the dopamine hit I need to get through!
+When I am in pain, sugar gives me the dopamine hit I need to get through!
 Is it worth it though?
 After that initial feel-good moment, those sweets send my body into a downward tailspin.

 - Rain: I can feel bad weather coming a day away.
 My body stiffens like the Tin (Wo)man until the storms roll through.